 The plaque design is inspired by both a guitar pick and a location pin to illustrate the link between the medium and the place it was created.
 The Athens-Clarke County Transportation and Public Works Department’s Streets and Drainage Division is planning to install all ten of the plaques by early September.

-The Athens Music Walk of Fame is funded by the Athens Cultural Affairs Commission and supported by community partnerships, including the Athens Downtown Development Authority and the Athens-Clarke County Leisure Services Arts Division.
+The Athens Music Walk of Fame is funded by the Athens Cultural Affairs Commission and supported by community partnerships, including the Athens Downtown Development Authority, ACCGov's Transportation and Public Works Streets & Drainage Division, and ACCGov's Leisure Services Department Arts Division.

 For more information, contact the Athens-Clarke County Public Information Office at 706-613-3795 or firstname.lastname@example.org.